hashedone/toy-interpreter/README.md

 I did couple changes (clarifications?) in this language comparing to kata, just to make the language more consistent.

+Usage: just `cargo run` and put expressions.
+No scripts implemented, no session saving.
+It is just a toy excercise, because why not.

 ## Assignment
 It is clear, that assignment itself is an expression and can be chained like:
 ```